Bin-Chen-Lab/insilicoCell/README.md

 - **Rows:** cell line names (matching the `cell_iname` column in File 1)
 - **Columns:** gene names

 This file is used for cell representation.
 InsilicoCell can handle both seen and unseen cells.
 If your cell is in the [pretraining dataset](https://chenlab-data-public.s3.amazonaws.com/InsilicoCell/cell_line_expression_matrix.csv), you can extract its expression profile directly from there.
-If your cell is new, you should obtain its transcriptomic profile by yourself.
+If your cell is unseen, you should obtain its transcriptomic profile by yourself.

 Duplicate gene names are automatically averaged.
 Missing genes are imputed with the row mean.